Click on any of the names below for the contributor’s full bio, or search for Contributors here:

 Hope Strong Hope Strong is a freelance writer and fishing guide in eastern Idaho.
 He started out as a reporter and photographer for Idaho's Teton Valley News, went on to serve as the paper’s managing editor, and finally switched gears to become a guide with WorldCast Anglers.
 After chasing trout for several years in Chile and Argentina during the winters, Hope co-founded a weekly newspaper in Idaho, the Valley Citizen, in 2008, running it for six years until the paper closed.
 He now spends his summers on rivers in the Rocky Mountains and focuses on writing during the off-season.
 Hope and his wife, Janice, live in Tetonia, Idaho, with their two young sons.

 Andrew Sullivan Andrew Sullivan is a contributor to the New York Times and the Wall Street Journal, and serves as a Contributing Photographer for Craftsmanship Quarterly.
 Sullivan has worked in Africa, Latin America, the Caribbean, and the United States.
 He has also has been published by National Geographic, MIT Technology Review, Time, Fortune, the United States Olympic Committee, and many other publications around the world.
-Sullivan is based in San Miguel de Allende, Mexico, where he founded the documentary photography workshop group www.seekworkshops.com.
+Sullivan has been based in San Miguel de Allende, Mexico, where he founded the documentary photography workshop group www.seekworkshops.com.
 He is now based in Barcelona, Spain. daydreams of his rural Vermont childhood whenever he is stuck in traffic in Mexico City, New York, or San Francisco.
 More of his work can seen at www.andrewsullivanphoto.com.